mattjmaxwell/mattjmaxwell.github.io/_pages/about.md

 My dissertation is on genetic load---a measure of fitness diversity in a population.
 This concept has historically been linked to eugenic arguments, but has also had major impacts on our understanding of genetic diversity and natural selection.
-I disambiguate and explore the scientific and social consequences of these findings.
+I disambiguate the concept and explore the scientific and social consequences of these findings.

 I also work in social epistemology, formal epistemology, causation, and the history and philosophy of both genetics and measurement.